SemanticLab/semanticlab.github.io/blog_ner_demo.md

 <img src="{{ "assets/dadalytics_toolchain_blog_1.png" | relative_url }}" alt="Screenshot of demo" width="100%"/>

-This demo allows you to input text and select which tool(s) to use in their analysis.
-It also shows how you can do this task programmatically via the API.
+This demo allows you to input text and select which tool(s) to use for analysis.
+It also shows how you can perform this task programmatically via the API.

-If the server is down click the “Spawn Server” button and it will launch the demo, it should be available in about five minutes.
+If the server is down click the “Spawn Server” button and it will launch the demo.
+It will relaunch in about five minutes.

 This site acts as the client to the gateway that combines the results from the multiple NER tools into a single API:

 <img src="{{ "assets/dadalytics_toolchain_blog_2.png" | relative_url }}" alt="Diagram of server" width="50%"/>

-The API will return combined results of the text analyzed using the tools you specified to be used.
-For example here is the data returned for an entity found in text submitted:
+The API will return combined results of the text analyzed using the tools you specified.
+For example, here is the data returned for an entity found in text submitted:

 <img src="{{ "assets/dadalytics_toolchain_blog_3.png" | relative_url }}" alt="Data returned from API example" width="50%"/>